New drugs trail many old ones in effectiveness against disease

 Fears of a crisis in drug innovation have grown over the years.
 When the healthcare journal Prescrire in 2011 ranked new drugs, only 17 of the 984 developed since 2001 were deemed "a real advance" or better.
 And a survey of 184 expert physicians in 15 specialties published last month in Nature Reviews Drug Discovery showed the doctors were more likely to rate drugs more than a decade old as "transformative."

 To be sure, drugs that completely change outcomes for patients continue to emerge.
-Gleevec, from Novartis NOVN.VX, greatly extends life for leukemia patients, for instance.
-New antivirals such as Incivek from Vertex Pharmaceuticals (VRTX.O) have doubled the cure rate in hepatitis C, and Eylea from Regeneron Pharmaceuticals (REGN.O) is better than anything previously developed for macular degeneration.
+Gleevec, from Novartis, greatly extends life for leukemia patients, for instance.
+New antivirals such as Incivek from Vertex Pharmaceuticals have doubled the cure rate in hepatitis C, and Eylea from Regeneron Pharmaceuticals is better than anything previously developed for macular degeneration.

 Because of those and other examples, "we believe that a lot continues to be accomplished in terms of yielding very, very positive results for patients, so there seems to be a disconnect between that and this paper," said Randy Burkholder, deputy vice president of policy at the Pharmaceutical Research and Manufacturers of America (PhRMA) trade group.